AuburnSounds/Dplug/README.md

 - v2.x.y:
   * this is the next release, and API will break without notice
-  * supports VST/AU support for 32-bit and 64-bit, Windows and Mac
+  * supports VST for 32-bit and 64-bit, Windows and Mac
   * `release` tool now expects a VST or AU configuration, see the `distort` example for details
   * special `dub.json` key `CFBundleIdentifier` became `CFBundleIdentifierPrefix`, see how `distort` works to update your plugins dub.json
+  * 10.6 compatibility dropped.

 - v1.x.y:
   * initial release, VST support for 32-bit and 64-bit, Windows and Mac